nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 - `scripted` for any content document where javascripts are being used
 - `mathml` for any content document containing MathML

-Refer to [https://www.w3.org/publishing/epub3/epub-packages.html#app-item-properties-vocab](https://www.w3.org/publishing/epub3/epub-packages.html#app-item-properties-vocab) for additional information about the properties attribute.
+Refer to the [Manifest properties vocabulary of EPUB 3.3](https://www.w3.org/TR/epub-33/#app-item-properties-vocab) for additional information about the properties attribute.

 ### Spine